- Budget and Finance

 The goal of work planning is for supervisors and staff members to achieve a common understanding of the staff member's work goals and expected results.
 A work plan is also the basis for two-way feedback and coaching through the year.
 Used effectively, a work plan can achieve clarity and understanding between the supervisor and the staff member.

 All non-instructional staff in LSA are expected to develop a work plan in discussion with the supervisor.
 The work plan outlines key areas of responsibility for the position held by the employee and sets out specific goals for that work for the coming year.
-Employees can use whatever format they prefer for the work plan; a template is provided to show the essential content of a work plan.
 Once created, the work plan should be reviewed and updated at least twice a year.
 Hands-on training is provided by the College to assist employees in understanding the concept of such a work plan.
 The goal of work planning is for supervisors and staff members to achieve a common understanding of the staff member’s work goals and expected results.
 A work plan is also the basis for two-way feedback and coaching through the year.
 Used effectively, a work plan can achieve clarity and understanding between the supervisor and the staff member on three things:

 - What are the core elements of my job?